-You have to consider the cost of installation when looking at these tiles, because it’s pricey.
+Tile roofs cost $800 to $2,500 per square.
 Tile shingles may be too heavy to be placed on your roof, especially if you had asphalt shingles before.
 Be sure to have your home’s structure thoroughly examined by a trusted and experienced roofing contractor.

 - More environmentally friendly than other types of shingles

 - Durable and lasts up to 50 years